steadybit/extension-kubernetes/extadvice/memory_limit/action_needed_summary.md

-When your service ${target.steadybit.label} uses too much memory, other services on the same node could become unstable.
+When your Kubernetes pods of ${target.steadybit.label} use too much memory, other pods on the same node may suffer and become unstable.